(Continued from the previous text)

 It seems this place truly lives up to its reputation!

-Only by sitting here, in this place devoid of any modern atmosphere, with decorations still from before the 18th century, and drinking under the dim yellow light, can one truly appreciate the long history of the traditional brewing of smoked beer.
+Only by sitting here, in this place devoid of any modern atmosphere, with decorations still from before the 18th century, drinking under the dim yellow light, can one truly appreciate the long history of the traditional brewing of smoked beer.

 Across the street, there was a bar that opened in 1545, and it was also crowded.
 Business was good!

 In our conversation, we learned that two of the German men were the same age as Mr. Jia and me, both turning sixty that year.
 One of them was particularly chatty; he had worked in Suzhou, China, and knew a few words of Chinese.
-The more we talked, the more we hit it off; he particularly liked and could even cook "Mao-style red-braised pork."
+The more we talked, the more we hit it off; he particularly liked and could even cook Chinese "Mao-style red-braised pork."
 I also used a translation app on my phone to chat with them in Chinese and German while drinking.

 They were all locals from Bamberg and loved this bar, being regulars here!

-We had a great time chatting, continuously toasting and drinking, taking photos together, and even signing each other's coasters as a memento.
-We were worried that the Germans couldn't use WeChat to send the photos we took on our phones, but in the end, with gestures, English, and my translation app, we finally managed to get them to turn on Bluetooth on their phones.
+We had a great time chatting, continuously clinking glasses and drinking, taking photos together, and even signing each other's coasters as a memento.
+We were worried that the Germans couldn't send the group photos we took on our phones via WeChat, but in the end, with gestures and English, plus my translation app, we finally managed to get them to turn on their phone's Bluetooth.

 It was truly lively!